MHickey2/Wannabe-Healthy/TESTING.md

     <input type="text" name="search" id="siteSearch>
     <input type="submit" value="Search">

-  This seemed to work within GitPod but on the Heroku site it showed the word, so will continue to test.
+  This seemed to work within GitPod but on the Heroku site it showed the word, so with some extra css, this seems to have been resolved.

   There were issues in testing the profile page, as it is not iterable in a number of testing tools.